aissakoo/ScreenSaverSet/README.md

 # ScreenSaverSet
-Simple App to prevent Screen Saver from starting in environments where that option is locekd.
+Simple App to prevent Screen Saver from starting in environments where that option is locked.